Listed here are all GED® (TASC in New York) prep facilities and testing sites in the Middletown area.

 The five TASC tests

 The TASC exam requires applicants to be strong readers, good writers, and critical thinkers.
 The examination includes five individual tests in the sections: math, science, social studies, reading, and writing.
 The TASC exam is delivered in a multiple-choice format, with a few questions where test-takers must fill in some numbers on a grid, and has an essay part as well.
 The exam is available in a pencil and paper format, not on a computer, although this will be changed in the coming years.
-Until 2016, the TASC exam will be brought in line as well with the Common Core Standards.

 Preparation is crucial